HelloChatterbox/dummy_wakeword_plugin/readme.md

 more info in the [original PR](https://github.com/MycroftAI/mycroft-core/pull/2594)

 ## How to test

 `mycroft-pip install git+https://github.com/HelloChatterbox/dummy_wakeword_plugin`

-Then set the wake_word module to 'dummy_ww_plug` assert that mycroft does not answer to wake word
+Then configure a wake_word with module to 'dummy_ww_plug`, assert that mycroft does not answer to wake word

+NOTE: wakeword config is ignored and wake word name (or other fields) do not matter, you only need an entry with module set to "dummy_ww_plug"

 ## Use cases